Jean-Dv/optimal-pathing/.github/CONTRIBUTING.md

 ## Set the Checkstyle Configuration

-Check this tutorial to set the Checkstyle configuration in Visual Studio Code: [Checkstyle Configuration in Visual Studio Code](https://code.visualstudio.com/docs/java/java-linting#_checkstyle)
+Check this tutorial to set the Checkstyle configuration in Visual Studio Code: https://code.visualstudio.com/docs/java/java-linting#_checkstyle